simonhellinger/concurrent_erlang_examples/README.md

 # concurrent_erlang_examples
-Contains examples from the future learn mooc in April 2017
+Examples for the Future Learn Concurrent Erlang Mooc from April 2017